 It’s just old men who lose their hair, right?

 This is completely false.
 While age can certainly speed up the process, hair loss can actually happen to any person of any age for a number of reasons.
 A whopping 40% of women experience thinning hair in their lifetime.
 Meanwhile, health concerns like alopecia areata and trichotillomania affect many children.
 Aging men with hair loss aren’t the only ones struggling with losing hair.

 But nothing can be DONE about hair loss.
 There is no cure!

 Fortunately, this isn’t accurate at all.
 Every case of hair loss is different, which means that each prognosis, strategy, and response to treatment is equally unique and individual.
 There isn’t a single “cure-all,” but there are many options to choose from!
 The future is full of possibility, and it’s all about finding the right solution for you.
 When you work with our skilled hair specialists, we’ll help you explore the most effective options and discover the best fit for your individual situation.
-Call our office at (800) 966-9505 to schedule a free consultation today!
+Contact our office to schedule a free consultation today!